Be Confident

 • Can the adoption agency or attorney provide references from birth mothers who have placed through them?

 • What resources do they provide that birth parents can connect to before or after placement?
+(For example: Will they pay for me to see a licensed counselor before or after placement?)

 • Can they guarantee in a formal agreement what has been agreed upon during the adoption process, and what is expected after the birth parents have signed papers for relinquishment?